abs-tudelft/docs/docs/tydi/what-is-tydi.md

 The comments indicate empty subsequences at the lowest and middle dimensions.
 This is supported by setting `last` flags appropriately.

 - The element `3` closes off the lowest dimension, so its `last` value will be `001`.
-- The element `4` does the same but also closes off the second dimension, so its `last` value is `011`.
+- The element `5` does the same but also closes off the second dimension, so its `last` value is `011`.
 - The next empty list also closes of the lowest dimension, but there is no data, so an 'empty' packet is sent with a `last` value of `001`.
-- The last empty list closes off the second dimension, resulting in an empty packet with `last=010`.
+- The last empty list closes off the second (and third) dimension, resulting in an empty packet with `last=110`.
 Notice how the lowest dimension is not closed.
 This indicates that there was _no empty sequence_ at that dimension.

 This shows an important distinction between 'normal' packets and 'empty' packets.